 I’ve used HEY for almost a year now, so it feels like the right time to reflect on the product.
 I should admit that I haven’t used HEY exclusively over this time.
 I did try forwarding all my email into it for a few weeks, but I found it something of a trial by fire and I quickly reverted.
 Instead I started to move different cohorts of email over to it (newsletters, GitHub notifications, receipts), enough to give me a solid experience of it without committing full time.

 I wrote a popular post last year that has had thousands of views, and I think all those first impressions still stand today.
 What follows is a breakdown of what works for me with HEY, what doesn’t, and why I’ve ultimately decided it’s not for me.

 What worked for me with HEY

 The HEY apps are really good.
 I’ve used them on iOS, iPadOS and macOS and they work well.
 They’re fast, responsive, and I’ve not really encountered any problem with them.
 That said, I do actually still use Apple Mail sometimes (I love the embedding photos functionality, where I can choose what size I want the image to be), so the fact that HEY is a closed system does bother me a little.
-I can live with this limitation (and I do think it’s a limitation) but in the back of my mind I can’t shake the fact I’ve handed over complete control to the Basecamp team.
+I can live with this limitation but in the back of my mind I can’t shake the fact I’ve handed over a lot of control to the Basecamp team.

 The specific workflow HEY forces upon you actually works for me, mostly.
 Directing receipts into Paper Trail is nice, and I like The Feed (the concept, not the UX as much).
 Set Aside and Reply Later are nice ideas.